cedadev/jos/README.rst

-A client library and command-line tool for interactin g with the JASMIN Object Store.
+A client library and command-line tool for interacting with the JASMIN Object Store.

 * Free software: BSD - see LICENSE file in top-level package directory